Zacharia-Schmitz/Project_LA_Crime/README.md

 - Also with more access, the closed case details could cut down on incorrect, and most importantly biased initial reporting.

+- Combine with weather data for more insights

+- Combine with poverty data for more insights

+- Combine with house values for more insights

 - Stay out of Inglewood at night